coder-Rishi05/Mongodb/readme.md

       (for running server).
    3. cmd -> mongosh to run the mongodb shell

+in this setup you need to keep on cmd open in running to use the server of mongodb.

 3. Show dbs -> to show the databases.

 (\*Always run the